c0d3m4st4/PiXploitHost/README.md

 	nano /var/www/html/.htaccess

-Place this text in the file.
+Place the following text in the file:

 	RedirectMatch 301 /document/[a-z]{2}/ps4(.*) $1

-Control X to exit nano, then Y + enter to save.
+Hit Control X to exit nano, followed by Y + enter to save the file.

-Edit apache2.conf file to allow redirections:
+Edit apache2.conf file to allow redirects:

 	sudo nano /etc/apache2/apache2.conf

-Find
+Find the following text:

 	<Directory /var/www/>
 		...
 	</Directory>

-Edit like this:
+Edit the entry so it looks like this:

 	<Directory /var/www/>
 			Options Indexes FollowSymLinks